TheThingsNetwork/lorawan-stack/doc/content/reference/configuration/application-server.md

 - `as.webhooks.templates.directory`: Retrieve the webhook templates from the filesystem
 - `as.webhooks.templates.url`: Retrieve the webhook templates from a web server
 - `as.webhooks.templates.logo-base-url`: The base URL for the logo storage

+Application Server supports communicating the paths of the downlink queue operations to the webhook endpoints via headers.
+The paths are computed from the public address, and the HTTPS endpoint is preferred over the HTTP one.

+- `as.webhooks.downlinks.public-address`: Public address of the HTTP webhooks frontend (default "http://localhost:1885/api/v3")
+- `as.webhooks.downlinks.public-tls-address`: Public address of the HTTPS webhooks frontend